MikeDigitize/inheritance/README.md

 So now I've eliminated the need to use `new` but there's a fair amount of setup required in our custom.js file to compose the functions together.
 And I'm not using inheritance per se I've created a factory that spits out an object.
 The instance inherits from DomElement not from DomTool.

-This is one way to do it but it's not the most ideal, is rather verbose and lacks sophistication.
+This is one way to do it but it's not the most ideal and is rather verbose.
 So could ES6 classes offer any benefits that other methods explored haven't?

 ```javascript